PanosSts26/NB-Greek-Verbs/README.md

 search.send_keys(Keys.RETURN)
 ```

-In order for the bot to detect and scrape only the lemmas from the Greek dictionary the following function was created,
+In order for the bot to detect and scrape only the lemmas from the Greek dictionary the following function was created
 ```python
 data=[]
 def scrape():